 The Rangers DFA’d Diamond last September, the Cubs picked him up and added him to their 40-man roster.
 Diamond was removed from the Major League roster later in the fall and signed a minor league contract with Cubs over the winter.
 Diamond was in big league camp last spring … and has pitched rather well for Ryne Sandberg in Triple-A this season.

 Thomas Diamond was named to the PCL All-Star team and started the game last week.
 Diamond pitched two scoreless innings in the Triple-A All-Star game and appears to be healthy for the first time in several seasons.
+Thomas Diamond is a bit old to retain “prospect status”.
+At 27 years old, he has yet to make it to the majors due to injuries.
+Diamond was considered a huge piece of the future of the Texas Rangers, a part of the “DVD Trio” of John Danks and Edinson Volquez.
+He shows strong potential to be a future back of the rotation starter, or a solid reliever.

 Diamond has been fragile to this point of his pro career, but has stayed healthy since the Cubs picked him up.
 Diamond is a hard-nosed pitcher with an intimidating mound presence, and still draws comparisons to Roger Clemens.
 Diamond features a fastball in the mid-90s, a plus change-up and a solid slider.